 - BioMathematics - We have a Research Group in BioMathematics that has ongoing projects in applications of mathematics to Biology.

-- Research Weekend - We sponsor a weekend symposium in the Fall, where we invite a mathematician of world-class renown to campus to give a series of lectures and to lead a "master class" in mathematics to a select group of students (more details).
+- Research Weekend - We sponsor a weekend symposium in the Spring semester, where we invite an accomplished mathematician to campus to give a colloquium and to lead a two-day research experience in mathematics to a select group of students (more details).

 - Summer Research and Study Abroad - We encourage our students to apply for and participate in NSF-supported REUs, attend special summer programs at other institutions, or to study abroad at one of the many universities offering research programs each summer.
 Recently, our students have participated in programs at Iowa State, NC State, Cal State San Bernardino, Valparaiso, Virginia Tech, Penn State, UC Fresno, the Texas A&M pre-REU, and PCMI.